Population Health and Social Emergency Medicine

 Suggested elective rotations to take during residency

-Suggested elective rotations to consider (but not limited to) include research, administrative, community health clinics, state or local public health office, and substance abuse clinics.
+Suggested elective rotations to consider include (but are not limited to) research, administrative, community health clinics, state or local public health offices, and substance abuse clinics.

 Suggestions on how to excel during your elective rotations